-After getting all my gear together and starting to pack I realized everything I had was not going to fit into a 55 liter Osprey Fairpoint and a 32 liter Osprey Skareb.
-Since I’ve decided I am not going to check any luggage in at the airport because I will be talking far to many modes of transportation to be lugging around a suitcase.
+After getting all my gear together and starting to pack, I realized everything I had was not going to fit into a 55-liter Osprey Fairpoint and a 32-liter Osprey Skareb.
+Since I’ve decided, I will not check any luggage in at the airport because I will be talking far too many modes of transportation to be lugging around a suitcase.
 So…..
 I am going to have to pack lighter.

 Day 1: Flight to Lima

-flight departs Pittsburgh Aug.
-24, I have a layover in Miami and then off to Lima.
+Flight departs Pittsburgh on Aug.
+24. I have a layover in Miami and then off to Lima.

-Flanked by streets of ornate mansions, palaces and churches, Plaza Mayor is where I will start my exploration of Lima.
-On one side of the plaza is the Cathedral of Lima, which houses the remains of Lima’s founder, Francisco Pizarro.
+Flanked by streets of ornate mansions, palaces, and churches, Plaza Mayor is where I will start my exploration of Lima.
+On one side of the plaza is the Cathedral of Lima, which houses Lima’s founder, Francisco Pizarro.

 I’ll visit the nearby San Francisco Monastery, with its catacombs containing some 70,000 human remains.
 Continue onto the Central market where I’ll take a walk through the markets which have a huge variety of fresh produce to offer, including fruits, vegetables and even guinea pigs. i’ll also have the opportunity to try some local Peruvian fruits and street foods.

 Back to the hotel then perhaps head out for dinner and check out the night life.